Advertisement Close

 The Mosque-Cathedral of Córdoba.
 Photo: Wikipedia Commons

-The architectural style really started in the 700s as the Muslim caliphates expanded further west into northwestern Africa and Iberia.
-Along the way, the preexisting architectural styles in these areas – such as those developed by the Romans, Byzantines, Visigoths, and Berbers – were combined with the Islamic styles that were found in the Middle East.
-This fusion developed predominantly in various major cities across the region such as Córdoba, Kairouan, Marrakesh, Seville, Granada, and Tlemcen.
+The architectural style started in the 700s as the Muslim caliphates expanded further west into northwestern Africa and Iberia.
+Along the way, the preexisting architectural styles in these areas—such as those developed by the Romans, Byzantines, Visigoths, and Berbers—were combined with the Islamic styles found in the Middle East.
+This fusion developed predominantly in various major cities across the region, such as Córdoba, Kairouan, Marrakesh, Seville, Granada, and Tlemcen.

 Examples

 The Iberian Peninsula is packed with Western Islamic Architecture.
-Córdoba, which acted as the capital of Muslim-ruled Iberia, was one of the first and one of the most famous cities to use this style.
+Córdoba, the capital of Muslim-ruled Iberia, was one of the first and most famous cities to use this style.
 Considered the oldest Muslim building in Spain, the Great Mosque of Córdoba was an early example of Western Islamic Architecture, having been constructed in 785 and later added onto in 836.
-Another famous example of this architectural style on the Iberian Peninsula is the Alhambra and Generalife.
+The Alhambra and Generalife are another famous example of this architectural style on the Iberian Peninsula.
 The Alhambra, whose construction started in 1238, was a palace and fortress used by the rulers of the Emirate of Granada.
-The Generalife, its accompanying summer palace, was built in the latter half of the 1200s.
-Interestingly, in spite of the Reconquista and the Christian reclamation of the peninsula, the buildings were largely spared and were sometimes even used by European rulers!
+The Generalife’s accompanying summer palace was built in the latter half of the 1200s.
+Interestingly, despite the Reconquista and the Christian reclamation of the peninsula, the buildings were spared mainly and sometimes used by European rulers.

-Morocco is also home to a large variety of Western Islamic Architecture, having served as the capital of three different Muslim empires.
-One of its most famous buildings is the Kutubiyya Mosque, the largest mosque in the city of Marrakesh.
-Completed in the late 1100s, the building is most known for its minaret tower that stands 77 meters high.
+Morocco is also home to many Western Islamic Architecture, having served as the capital of three different Muslim empires.
+One of its most famous buildings is the Kutubiyya Mosque, the largest mosque in Marrakesh.
+Completed in the late 1100s, the building is known for its minaret tower, which stands 77 meters high.
 Another area with a lot of Western Islamic Architecture is Tunisia, with its most famous example likely being the Great Mosque of Kairouan.
-The mosque itself endured several demolitions and reconstructions throughout its existence from 670 onwards, with its current design having been finalized in 866.
-A similar building was constructed in the neighboring country of Algeria, which constructed the Great Mosque of Tlemcen in 1082.
+The mosque endured several demolitions and reconstructions throughout its existence from 670 onwards, with its current design finalized in 866.
+A similar building was constructed in the neighboring country of Algeria, which built the Great Mosque of Tlemcen in 1082.

 Style and Features